FunKey-Project/FunKey-Project.github.io/docs/developer_guide/tutorials/build_system/compilation_environments.md

 rather large, such that an available disk space of at least 12GB is required during the build.

-And even if the resulting FunKey-OS boots in less than 5s, it still requires a fair amount of time to compile: please account for 1/2 hour on a modern multi-core CPU with SSD drives and a decent Internet bandwidth.
+And even if the resulting FunKey OS boots in less than 5s, it still requires a fair amount of time to compile: please account for 1/2 hour on a modern multi-core CPU with SSD drives and a decent Internet bandwidth.

-The FunKey-OS is meant to be built on a native Ubuntu or Debian Linux host machine (Ubuntu 20.04 LTS in our case, but this should also work with other versions, too).
+The FunKey OS is meant to be built on a native Ubuntu or Debian Linux host machine (Ubuntu 20.04 LTS in our case, but this should also work with other versions, too).
 And with only a few changes to the prerequisites, it can certainly be adapted to build on other common